-

 - Songs premiered by The Bluegrass Situation, Americana Highways, Twangville

-Silver’s honors include the South Florida Folk Festival Songwriting Award, International Acoustic Music Awards (2nd Place), and three ASCAP Plus Awards.
+Silver’s honors include the South Florida Folk Festival Singer-Songwriter Competition (Winner), Tucson Folk Festival (two-time Finalist), and the International Acoustic Music Awards (2nd Place), along with three ASCAP Plus Awards.

 “Lovely songwriting” - BOSTON GLOBE